mofas/CSCI-P565-30620/SLIO_NOTE.md

 30
 ```

-Save & Exit vim, then hit

-Run the following command to run your mongodb on background
+Save & Exit vim, then hit the following command to run mongodb on background
 ```
 nohup mongod --config /u/<username>/mongodb/mongod.conf &
 ```

-If you encounter error like following:
+If you encounter an error like following:
 ```
 2017-10-04T21:03:33.060-0400 SEVERE: Failed global initialization: BadValue Invalid or no user locale set.
 Please ensure LANG and/or LC_* environment variables are set correctly.
 ```